beancount/beangulp/examples/README.md

 pip install beangulp beancount
 ```

-At this stage, make sure you are not installing fava (`pip install beangulp beancount
-fava`) because this still has beancount v2.3.6 pinned (if you need fava, install
-in a different venv).

 Also, if you want to run the example folder fully, including pdf2text extraction,
 install the following dependencies for pdftotext: